ismenc/esp8266-mqtt-control/README.md

 :white_check_mark: A cloud MQTT broker. (ok, take [this one](https://www.cloudmqtt.com/))

-For your own projects, you will need the [knolleary](https://github.com/knolleary)'s great [:books: PubSubClient library](https://github.com/knolleary/pubsubclient) wich is included under the *lib* directory.
+You will need the [knolleary](https://github.com/knolleary)'s great [:books: PubSubClient library](https://github.com/knolleary/pubsubclient) for your own projects wich is included under the *lib* directory.
 It can also be installed via `PlatformIO home` at *Atom*, `Libraries`.

 :rocket: After that you can just clone this repository through atom or *Git* and modify and upload the main sketch.
-The program the main functions of the library but you can always check [knolleary's PubSubClient documentation](https://pubsubclient.knolleary.net/api.html) for more.
+The program uses the main functions of the library but you can always check [knolleary's PubSubClient documentation](https://pubsubclient.knolleary.net/api.html) for more.

 Finally, in case you need in depth information about hardware or library, checkout his repo [:books: PubSubClient library](https://github.com/knolleary/pubsubclient).